vfarah-if/AzureFunctionsExercise/README.md

 # Azure Functions Exercise
 Practise Serverless and get your ducks in a row.
-So I use rider and vscode on a mac to set my biased context but I will share links for all IDE and OS types.
+I use rider and vscode on a mac, to set up my context but no worries, I will share links for all IDE and OS types.

 ### ✅ Prerequisites